snonux/foo.zone/gemfeed/2011-05-07-perl-daemon-service-framework.md

 ./bin/perldaemon start daemon.daemonize=no (or shortcut ./control foreground)
 ```

-To stop a daemon running in foreground mode "Ctrl+C" must be hit.
+To stop a daemon from running in foreground mode, "Ctrl+C" must be hit.
 To see more available startup options run "./control" without any argument.

 ## How to configure

 The daemon instance can be configured in "./conf/perldaemon.conf".
-If you want to change a property only once, it is also possible to specify it on command line (that then will take precedence over the config file).
-All available config properties can be viewed via "./control keys":
+If you want to change a property only once, it is also possible to specify it on the command line (which will take precedence over the config file).
+All available config properties can be displayed via "./control keys":

 ```
 pb@titania:~/svn/utils/perldaemon/trunk$ ./control keys